HackTricks-wiki/hacktricks/generic-methodologies-and-resources/python/bypass-python-sandboxes/README.md

 {% file src="../../../.gitbook/assets/Reverse.tar.gz" %}

 {% hint style="info" %}
-This package is called `Reverse`.However, it was specially crafted so when you exit the reverse shell the rest of the installation will fail, so you **won't leave any extra python package installed on the server** when you leave.
+This package is called `Reverse`.
+However, it was specially crafted so that when you exit the reverse shell the rest of the installation will fail, so you **won't leave any extra python package installed on the server** when you leave.
 {% endhint %}

 ## Eval-ing python code